dave-lab41/darkroom/README.md

 nvidia-docker run -v /path/to/VOGGmodel/:/opt/caffe/models/VGGNet -v /path/to/VOCdata/:/root/data -p 8888:8888 vfs.retrain_ssd_gpu

-File processing will occur and a jupyter link will be presented at the end.
+File processing will occur and a jupyter link will be presented at the end

 ###9.
 Start training

-Open the jupyter link presented and start a new terminal.
+Open the jupyter link presented to open a jupyter browser session.
+In the upper right corner click the 'new' button to start a new terminal.
 Run

 ```Shell
 python examples/ssd/ssd_pascal.py